appsody/stacks/incubator/nodejs-express/README.md

 ## Application metrics

-Enable powerful monitoring for your distributed application and configure rule-based alerting using Prometheus open source project.
+Enable powerful monitoring for your distributed application and configure rule-based alerting using Prometheus.
 This is vital for diagnosing problems and ensuring the reliability of your application.

 The [appmetrics-prometheus](https://github.com/CloudNativeJS/appmetrics-prometheus) module will collect a wide range of resource-centric (CPU, memory) and application-centric (HTTP request responsiveness) metrics from your application, and then expose them as multi-dimensional time-series data through an application endpoint for Prometheus to scrape and aggregate.